moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

 Exercise 1: Vary the LED Brigtness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Start by connecting the 5V and GND pins of the Arduino to the red and blue
+1. Start by connecting the GND pin of the Arduino to blue
-   "power rails" of your breadboard, respectively.
+   "power rail" of your breadboard.
+This is good practice while using a breadboard.
 2. LEDs are directional components, so ensure that the cathode is connected to
-   ground (see diagram above).
+   ground (see diagram below).
 Connect the 330Ω resistor to the other lead, and
    connect the resistor to pin 5 of the Arduino using a jumper wire.
 3. Check your circuit against the diagram below.
 Leave the circuit constructed
    throughout the session.